IshaAg07/Task_05_Descriptive_Stats/README.md

 ## 📊 Project Overview

 This project explores descriptive statistics and prompt engineering using the 2025 Syracuse University Women’s Lacrosse team dataset.
-The objective is to generate statistical insights from the dataset and then craft natural language prompts to query the same insights from a large language model (LLM) in the next phase.
+The objective is to generate statistical insights from the dataset using Python, then craft natural language prompts to query the same insights from a large language model (LLM) and evaluate its performance.

 ## 📁 Dataset